-Staff are advised if they wish to take their personal devices out of storage, they are only permitted to do so during their designated break times, with the restriction of only doing so in the designated staff room area.
-Company devices will be provided as and where appropriate to support staff to capture images of any Learning & Development within the school.
+Team members are advised if they wish to take their personal devices out of storage, they are only permitted to do so during their designated break times, with the restriction of only doing so in the designated team members room area.
+Company devices will be provided as and where appropriate to support team members to capture images of any Learning & Development within the school.
 Visitors will also be made aware of the requirement for them to adhere to this procedure when arriving to site and undergoing the visitor sign in process.